patricklsamson/batch8-activities/README.md

-# batch8-activities

-## Compilation of Activities for Avion School
+# Avion School batch8-activities Compilation

-### Presented to you by: Patrick Samson
+## Presented to you by: Patrick Samson

 Table of Contents: